masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/forms/en-US.md

 <masa-example file="Examples.components.forms.ValidationWithSubmitAndClear"></masa-example>

-#### Validation enumerable
+#### Validation enumerable(DataAnnotations)

-Verify the collection properties and add [enumerable validation]
+Verify the collection properties and add `[EnumerableValidation]`.

 <masa-example file="Examples.components.forms.ValidationEnumerable"></masa-example>

 #### Validation enumerable(FluentValidation)

-**MForm** supports FluentValidation validation, take validation collection as an example
+**MForm** supports FluentValidation validation, take validation collection as an example.

 <masa-example file="Examples.components.forms.ValidationEnumerableWithFluentValidation"></masa-example>

+#### Parse ValidationResult

+**MForm** supports parsing of `ValidationResult` , which users can use as `FormContext.ParseFormValidation' parameter that displays the validation results in a front-end form, using the validation collection as an example.

+<masa-example file="Examples.components.forms.ValidationEnumerableWithValidationResult"></masa-example>